 - Charles J. Cole Fellowship: awarded to a senior scholar.

 - George B. Cooper Fellowship: awarded to a graduate student at the dissertation stage.

-- Joseph Peter Spang Fellowship: awarded for projects focusing on Anglo-American relations or studies.
+- Joseph Peter Spang III Fellowship: awarded for projects focusing on Anglo-American relations or studies.

 - Roger W. Eddy Fellowship: awarded to a promising younger scholar.